mezpusz/forsyte-website/README.md

 and how the person appears on the website.
 E.g. a person can appear in multiple groups and also as other staff.

-If a person graduates, their `alumni` flag should be assigned `true` to show them in the Alumni section.
+If a person graduates, their `former_member` flag should be assigned `true` to show them in the Former Professors/Alumni section.

 ## Adding news posts
 A news post article be added with the following command: